Link to the Bibliography: Climate Change and the Testing of International Law: A Selective Bibliography by Ms. Eveline N. van Trigt

 The Resolution was submitted by the Pacific Island Vanuatu, a 'core group' of 17 countries and youth activists.
 The resolution was co-sponsored by more than 130 countries.
 The island Vanuatu, like many other small island states, is highly vulnerable to climate change and natural disasters.
 This resolution is important for vulnerable groups all over the world who are suffering because of climate change.
 Hon Jotham Napat, Vanuatu's Minister of Foreign Affairs stated: “For the present and future generations of Vanuatu, and vulnerable people globally in every nation from North to South, Developed to Developing, it is time for States and corporations to uphold their legal obligations and the rule of international law relevant to climate change.”

-Advisory opinions of the International Court of Justice are not legally binding but they carry "great legal weight and moral authority" and contribute to the elucidation and evolution of international law and as such they help to strengthen peaceful relations between States.
+Advisory opinions of the International Court of Justice are not legally binding, but they carry "great legal weight and moral authority" and contribute to the elucidation and evolution of international law and as such they help to strengthen peaceful relations between States.
 In this regard, the UN Secretary-General remarked that Advisory opinions of the United Nations Court have tremendous importance and can have a long-standing impact on the international legal order.
 Advisory opinions can provide clarification on existing international legal obligations and guide the actions and conduct of States in their relations with each other, as well as towards their own citizens.
 Climate justice is "both a moral imperative and a prerequisite for effective global climate action", but "festering climate injustice feeds divisions and threatens to paralyze global climate action".
 Only through cooperation between peoples, cultures, nations and generations, the climate crisis can only be overcome, the Secretary-General stated.

 Vanuatu's Minister of Climate Change, Hon Ralph Regenvanu said: "We believe that this Resolution will help save the Paris Agreement as its preamble makes it clear that all States ‘should, when taking action to address climate change, respect, promote and consider their respective obligations on human rights’.
 We are asking for clarification from the ICJ on exactly these State obligations."

 An Advisory Opinion of the World Court on climate change issues could offer an opportunity to clarify the legal obligations of States regarding climate change as, for example, stemming from the Paris Agreement and the United Nations Framework Convention on Climate Change (UNFCCC).
 It would also help to advance climate action, intergenerational climate justice and human rights matters.
-Furthermore, emphasizing obligations of states helps to ensure the right to a healthy and sustainable environment for all.
+Furthermore, emphasizing the obligations of states helps to ensure the right to a healthy and sustainable environment for all.

 A Selective Bibliography